-First, symbolic language is defined by its context.
+First, figurative language is interpreted by its context.

 Consider the book of Revelation.
-Chapter one uses some figurative language, which is clearly identified.
-In Revelation 1:12 and 16, we see “seven golden candlesticks” and “seven stars,” but those are explained in verse 20.
+In chapter 1:12, 16, the “seven golden candlesticks” and “seven stars” are explained in verse 20.

 Consider Daniel 8, where the vision of verses 2-8 is interpreted in verses 19-25.

 Consider the vision of the valley of dry bones in Ezekiel 37:1-2.
 This is explained in verse 11.

 Consider the parable of the eagles and the vine in Ezekiel 17:1-9, which is explained in verses 10-21.